10 Ways to Avoid Disaster and Plan the Perfect Trip

 - Avoid pushing, pulling, and putting your feet—bare or not—on the seat in front of you.
 If you choose to recline your seat, make sure the person behind you isn’t eating or drinking; lower your seat slowly and only as far as needed.
 It is best to check with the person behind you before you lower your seat, but that is not always possible.

 Above all, remember that we share a confined space when flying.
 Pack plenty of patience.
 Be thoughtful and remember that every action of yours impacts those around you.
+Follow these basic etiquette and civility guidelines and your next journey is guaranteed to be a smooth one.

 How do you want to be remembered?™